DarqueWarrior/generator-team/README.md

 Yo team is written in such a manner that it will prompt you for variables it needs if the were not passed as paramaters.
 Interactive usage: `yo team`, this wil run all the yo team functionality in interactive mode.

- The team generator usages smaller generators to do the brunt work
+The team generator uses smaller generators to do the brunt work

 If you want to use yo team in a more fine grained way, you can discover the underlying generators using the `yo --generators` command the output typically looks like

  ```
  > yo --generators